Vasas SC (women's handball)

-Brief history
+History

 Hazena, the early form of the modern handball, had been played across Europe for years, when, in 1926, based on the players who were fired by MTE for political reasons, Vas- és Fémmunkások Sport Clubja was founded.
 Until 1928 there was not an organized national championship and the hazena team participated only in several invitational tournaments.
 Due to financial reasons the club suspended its operations in 1931.

 After a financial consolidation the handball department of Vasas was reborn and entered the championship in 1938.
 The brightest year of this era was 1945, when Vasas won the second division title and gained promotion to the top level championship.
 However, just after a few years, due growing troubles the club decided to withdraw from the competitive handball once again.

 On 7 March 1956 the Sport School of Angyalföld (Angyalföldi Sportiskola) was founded.
 Under head coach József Ferenczy the Sport School performed brilliantly, having won several youth and junior titles.
 They also wanted to enter the adult competition, but the permit was not granted.
 Instead of that, they got the chance from Hungarian Handball Federation to join either Csavargyár or Vasas.
 They have chosen Vasas and the team has risen from its ashes in 1960.
 With the ASI-girls on the board, under the new, team handball rules, Vasas entered the Budapest II championship and won it in their inaugural year and gained promotion.
 In 1962 they celebrated another promotion, this time from the Budapest I division to the NB II.
 In 1964 Vasas climbed to the NB I, the top-level league in Hungary.
 Although they suffered a surprise relegation in 1965, they spent only one season in the NB II.
 With the comeback in 1967 the brightest period in the club's life began.